top of page

 Sufficiently autonomous AI systems of today are intelligent to some degree.
 The degree is given by their ability to make predictions.

-I wrote a second thesis in the field of philosophy of technology at the Karlsruhe Institute of Technology (KIT), Germany, where I worked at the Institute for Technology Assessment and Systems Analysis (ITAS), the leading institute for technology assessment in Germany and worldwide.
-My doctoral work was supervised by Prof. Dr. Armin Grunwald from KIT and Prof. Dr. Alfred Nordmann from TU Darmstadt.
+I wrote more books, e.g., a monograph in the field of philosophy of technology at the Karlsruhe Institute of Technology (KIT), Germany, where I worked at the Institute for Technology Assessment and Systems Analysis (ITAS), the leading institute for technology assessment in Germany and worldwide.

 You should read this book if you wonder and wish to find out: